7 Days Sri Lanka Itinerary on a Budget

 Day 4: Sigiriya and Dambulla

 On your second day, head to Polonnaruwa, an ancient city that was the capital of Sri Lanka from the 11th to the 13th centuries.
 The city features well-preserved ruins and temples, including the Gal Vihara, a group of four Buddha statues carved out of a single piece of granite.
+This one is often overlooked by travelled who are on a tight timeline.
+But I truly urge you to add it to your 7 day Sri Lanka itinerary.

 After Polonnaruwa, you can visit the Minneriya National Park, which is home to a variety of wildlife, including elephants, leopards, and deer.
 You can take a jeep safari through the park to get a closer look at the animals.
 In the evening, head back to Dambulla and relax at your hotel, or explore the nearby towns and villages to get a taste of local life.